 - 4 times of cutting in between each line making it 4, 8, 16 and then 32 cuts.
 See video above.

 - Twist every “sun beam” as many times as you please, creating a pattern you like.
 Continue to do so with all the beams making a sun pattern out of the puff pastry.

-- Bake in a preheated oven at 180c (350 F) in the middle of the oven on normal setting, for as long as your premade pastry recommends on the package, this time can vary from brand to barnd, i baked mine for about 40-45 minutes or until the dough looks crisp and golden, keep and eye on it.
+- Bake in a preheated oven at 180c (350 F) in the middle of the oven on normal setting, for as long as your premade pastry recommends on the package or until golden, this time can vary from brand to brand, I baked mine for about 40 minutes or so.

 - Take out and let rest for a few minutes.
 Serve with fresh sage.